BSidesSF/bsidessf.github.io/_pages/cfp.md

 ---

-BSidesSF is soliciting submissions for the annual BSidesSF conference on April 26-26, 2025.
+BSidesSF is soliciting submissions for the annual BSidesSF conference on April 26-27, 2025.
 Call for Participation is currently open for all tracks.

-Note: We **DO NOT** provide speaker or travel stipends at this time (except on a case-by-case basis with villages).
+Note: We **DO NOT** provide speaker or travel reimbursements at this time (except on a case-by-case basis with villages).
 We also DO NOT accept vendor pitches of any sort in our conference program.
 Thank you for your understanding.